 Classes And Workshops

-Georgetown Art Studio at Washington Printmakers Gallery offers a number of classes and workshops for children and adults throughout the year.
+Art Studio at Washington Printmakers Gallery offers a number of classes and workshops for children and adults throughout the year.
 Workshops typically last only a few hours or a couple days, while classes can last several weeks.

 Explore our upcoming classes and workshops below.